c-blake/nio/FAQ.md

 metadata..perhaps only transiently, but transiently is "enough" to need support in the format.

+### 15 - Isn't the "type system" barely worthy of the name?

+Yes & no.  It's basically the CPU type system (sans less portable latterday SIMD types) rather than a more sophisticated programming language type system.
+How much of a problem this is depends upon what you are doing.
+The main use case for NIO is when performance matters which means big data which almost always means big loops with low complexity data.
+Low complexity data is not usually too hamstrung by weak types.

+Also, adding a type tag is not a crazy application of the above question's zip.
+If you want then you can pair up everything .Nififif for a triple of distinct floats with, say, units of measure encoded as the preceding integer.
+You just need a higher level of the system to interpret or enforce the types.

-### 15 - This is all hopelessly hard to use compared to SQL
+### 16 - This is all hopelessly hard to use compared to SQL

 Also not a question.
 I think reasonable folks can differ on this and I am open to usability suggestions.
 Also, the idea is kind of "between" the IO parts of